While you may think anxiety, depression, or other mental health issues are all in your head, nothing could be further from the truth!

 The Gut-Brain Connection

-Have you ever felt butterflies in your stomach before an important meeting or presentation?
-Do stressful situations make you feel nauseous?
-Have you ever had a gut-wrenching experience?
-These are all common — and all have to do with how your gut and brain operate in tandem.
+These are all common, and all have to do with how your gut and brain operate in tandem.

-You may have heard of the gut being called the “second brain,” and for good reason.
-The gut and the brain are intimately connected.
-Your gut speaks to your brain via the vagus nerve and can indirectly influence moods like depression or anxiety, sleep, memory, and cognition.
+Your gut speaks to your brain via the vagus nerve and can indirectly influence moods like depression, anxiety, sleep, memory and cognition.
 The physical and chemical connections between your gut and brain are known as the gut-brain axis.

-The gut microbiome is a vital part of this gut-brain connection.
 Your gut microbiome develops at the same time as the central nervous system, and it has a powerful influence on many mental processes.
 In fact, studies show that a disrupted gut microbiome may play a major role in certain mental and neurological diseases.

-And an imbalanced gut microbiome can lead to so many more issues, like digestive problems, autoimmune disorders, hormonal imbalances, and chronic diseases.
-That’s why it’s so crucial to do whatever it takes to improve your gut health.
+An imbalanced gut microbiome can lead to so many more issues, like digestive problems, autoimmune disorders, hormonal imbalances and chronic diseases.

 Listen to Your Gut: How to Improve Your Gut Health

-As you have read, your gut health affects your brain health and vice versa.
-So taking good care of your gut is a must.
+Taking good care of your gut is a must.
 And that starts with what you put into your body.

 Stress-reducing activities are also vital, including exercise.
 Exercise reduces the inflammatory responses within the body and can reduce the effects of mental and physical stress.
-Sleep is also a key stress-reducing activity — and lack of sleep can have a direct effect on gut health.

 Gut Health Testing at the Dynamic Life Health Center in Southlake, TX